greenboxal/doggohub/doc/integration/shibboleth.md

 1. Configure Apache shibboleth module.
 Installation and configuration of module it self is out of scope of this document.
 Check https://wiki.shibboleth.net/ for more info.

-1. You can find Apache config in gitlab-recipes (https://gitlab.com/gitlab-org/gitlab-recipes/tree/master/web-server/apache)
+1. You can find Apache config in doggohub-recipes (https://doggohub.com/doggohub-org/doggohub-recipes/tree/master/web-server/apache)

 Following changes are needed to enable shibboleth: